martinroger/ipodesp32/README.md

 _A render of the Haut de Forme board_

 In any of the scenarios it will be necessary to edit the VID and PID on the UART interface in order for it to be recognized by the car.
-[Same instructions apply as for the more DIY solution.](https://github.com/martinroger/ipodesp32/wiki/Editing-the-CP210x-VID-and-PID)
+[Same instructions apply as for the more DIY solution if using a CP2102 or CP2104](https://github.com/martinroger/ipodesp32/wiki/Editing-the-CP210x-VID-and-PID), the instructions for the board based on the CP2102N are a bit different and need to be written up.

 To note : there is the possibility of modifying the board itself by uncovering some of the solder mask near the DCD pin of the CP2102 and trying to hand solder a bridge or an enameled wire.
 It is quite difficult to do as the package is a QFN2x, and issues can still persist if there are inconsistencies in the grounding or if the USB supply on the car is a bit fluctuating, as the UART chip is **not powered from the onboard LDO**.
 There is no easy palliative for that shortcoming, so it may work inconsistently (in my experience at least).